 The files in this folder will all be owned by

-Apache web server process that runs the docassemble code runs as
+web server process that runs the docassemble code runs as this

-www-data so that you can use the web application to install and
+that you can use the web application to install and upgrade Python

-upgrade Python packages.
-If you change the ownership of any of the
+packages.
+If you change the ownership of any of the files in

-command line to install your own version of the docassemble
+to install your own version of the docassemble packages, you need

 www-data by running